Top 10 Largest States In Nigeria By Population 2022

 Sadly, the Government is known to mismanage various resources that this country has been blessed with, and human resource is without an iota of doubt one of the least maintained resources in Nigeria.

-Above, we have looked at the 10 largest states in Nigeria by population, with Lagos being the first.
-This list has more of the northern side, and only one eastern state happened to be on this list.
+Above, we have looked at the 10 largest states in Nigeria by population with Lagos being the first and this list has more of the northern side, and only one eastern state happened to be on this list.

 Your email address will not be published.
 Required fields are marked *